Comprehensive Guide to Synthetic Data: Types, generation, evaluation, use cases and applications

 2. Agent-based Modeling (ABM)

-Agent-based modeling is a simulation technique where individual agents interact with each other in a complex system.
+Organizations often hire Python developers to implement agent-based models and other sophisticated techniques for generating synthetic data.
 ABM is useful for examining interactions between agents such as people, cells, or computer programs.
 Python packages such as Mesa can quickly create agent-based models using built-in core components and visualize them in a browser-based interface.

 3. Generative models